 The Huron is the cleanest urban river in Michigan.
 This is mostly due to the substantial natural areas that remain throughout the watershed – about 44% of it is still forest, wetland, and fields.

-HRWC’s Natural Areas Project
+HRWC’s Natural Area Assessment and Protection Project

 - are helping local communities, conservancies, and state and county agencies to prioritize limited funding to preserve the best natural areas first;

 - are working with local governments to develop policies to protect natural areas;

 - are providing information to natural area landowners to help them manage and maintain their natural areas; and

 - are organizing volunteer teams to perform field assessments on these natural areas.
 If you like to get outdoors and learn about ecology, join us!